-- For the purposes of this analysis, free surplus for asset management operations and the UK general insurance commission is taken to be IFRS basis shareholders' funds as shown in note 7. - Changes in non-operating items
+For the purposes of this analysis, free surplus for asset management operations and the UK general insurance commission is taken to be IFRS basis shareholders' funds as shown in note 7. ii

-This represents short-term fluctuations in investment returns, the shareholders' share of actuarial and other gains and losses on defined
+This represents short-term fluctuations in investment returns, the shareholders' share of actuarial and other gains and losses on defined benefit pension schemes and the effect of changes in economic assumptions for long-term business operations.
 Short-term fluctuations in investment returns primarily reflect temporary market movements on the portfolio of investments held by the Group's shareholder-backed operations together with the shareholders' 10 per cent interest in the value movements on the assets in the with-profits funds.

-- Net cash flows to parent company for long-term business operations reflect the flows as included in the holding company cash flow at - Exchange movements, timing differences and other items represent:
+Net cash flows to parent company for long-term business operations reflect the flows as included in the holding company cash flow at iv transaction rates.

+Exchange movements, timing differences and other items represent: v

+2010 £m

+Asset management

-aı management nd UK general
+a nd UK general

 Long-term business insurance commission Total

-Exchange movements note 13 78 18 96
+Exchange movements ^{note 13} 78 18 96

 Mark to market value movements on Jackson assets backing surplus and required capital ^{note 13} 68 - 68

 Other (12) (30) (42)

 134 (12) 122